| << | What have you done to Gmail, Google?? | Welcome Lifehack Readers! | >> |

 The best option really depends on what situation you are in at the time, what you want to achieve, and what the other person wants to achieve.

 If you value a relationship, you may opt for Lose/Win in order to keep the peace.
-If you want to increase competition (in your salesforce for example) you may go for a Win/Lose strategy.
+If you want to increase competition (in your sales force for example) you may go for a Win/Lose strategy.

-The are 5 "dimensions" (as Covey calls them) to achieving a Win/Win situation, which each build up on each other to form effective interpersonal leadership:
+There are 5 “dimensions” (as Covey calls them) to achieving a Win/Win situation, which each build up on each other to form effective interpersonal leadership:

 So character builds relationships, which leads to an agreement within an agreed system and manner of process.
 Note that in the diagram above an agreement is required before you decide on the system and processes.
 This leads back to the habit of putting first things first - if you don't know what you want then you can't achieve it.